philipturner/metal-flash-attention/README.md

   - The benchmark needs to be documented somewhere, so somebody can copy the raw code into a new Xcodeproj for iOS.
   - Minimal examples of the benchmarks that don't actually measure problems large enough to get performance statistics?

+Document the use of "gigainstructions per second" instead of "GFLOPS".

 Document the need for `-Xswiftc -Onone`, how to force it to be done on iOS.
+Cannot use release mode because that prevents incremental compilation, and now recompilation latency is a bottleneck.